- Geography and Environmental Management home

-Jean’s research is concerned with the implications of climate change for transportation infrastructure and operations.
-She is the current President of the Canadian Association of Geographers and is highly regarded as a teacher and mentor to undergraduate and graduate students alike.
+Jean’s research is concerned with the implications of climate change for transportation infrastructure and operations, and is highly regarded as a teacher and mentor to undergraduate and graduate students alike.

 Key Areas of Graduate Supervision

 weather and society, hazards, climate change impacts and adaptation, transportation planning, road safety

 GEOG 100: On Becoming a Geographer